 Inspired by a poster I saw at a protest (whoever thought of it is a genius), I once intended to create and syndicate an ongoing cartoon panel with an environmental theme.
 When it took me six months to create the first three editions, I realized I could never output one a week.
 Still, these three […]

 My ancestors are either bursting with pride or rolling in their graves.
 My animated (storyboarded) play, The Dirndl Diaspora, is getting great reviews!
-Grab a ticket here and see it while you can!
-This 90-minute animated/storyboarded feature-length film was written as a play + fashion show for Oaktoberfest, but 2020 decided we can’t have live theater, […]
+Get tickets for the 2021 screening!
+This 90-minute animated/storyboarded feature-length film was written as a play + fashion show for Oaktoberfest, but 2020 decided we couldn’t have live theater, so I upshifted the […]

 Before you read this…take a moment and breathe.
 Place your hand over your chest area, near your heart.
 Breathe slowly into the area for about a minute, focusing on a sense of ease entering your mind and body.
 By the end of this article you’ll know why I suggest this… Back in January, when the […]